Skip to content

 • Select Edit Info > Retirement Funding Income.

-• Select the RFI Determination.
-‘Percentage per Income‘ should only be used if only a portion of the income is included in the RFI that the percentage for retirement contributions is applied to.
-For example, if a pension fund contribution is calculated as 7% of half of the employee’s basic salary, you would use ‘Percentage of Income‘ to capture 50% of the basic salary.
+• “Percentage per Income” should be used only in the following instance: if only a portion of the income is included in the RFI (to which the percentage for retirement contributions is applied).
+For example, if a pension fund contribution is calculated as 7% of half of an employee’s basic salary, you would use “Percentage of Income” to capture 50% of the basic salary as the employee’s RFI.
 The 7% would have already been captured when adding the pension fund under Regular Inputs for the payslip.

 • Click Save.